klenert17/Engineering_4_Notebook/README.md

 ### Reflection

 Most of this assignment was setting up VS Code to work with the Raspberry Pi, and setting it up for a new year.
 As this was the first code assignment of the year, I was a little bit rusty but this code was very easy.
 It really wasn't any different from any other LED Blink Assignment I had dome previously, and it was even easier because there was no wiring.
-Putting #type: ignore at the top was a really helpful piece of information because the red code lines are so annoying
+Putting #type: ignore at the top was a really helpful piece of information because the red code lines are so annoying.

 &nbsp;